Privacy Policy

 Automated Processing and Algorithmic Features:

-The Services include proprietary algorithmic features (mediator matching, case routing, timeline estimates, and brief generation) that process your information for operational and informational purposes only.
+The Services include limited algorithmic features (administrative case routing and draft-message generation for human review) that process your information for operational and informational purposes only.
 None provide legal advice or make legal determinations.
 See our Terms of Service Section 10 for complete details on these features.

 Key data practices: Algorithmic outputs are retained only for the duration of the active case plus 90 days.
 We do not use your personally identifiable data to train machine learning models.
 You may request a human review of any automated decision by contacting support@wiserworkplace.com.